CLAS-205/au24-site/docs/textbook/unit4/lesson20-medical-naming/index.md

 search_exclude: true
 ---

-# Lesson 19: Disease Naming
+# Lesson 20: Naming of Diseases and Treatments
 {: .no_toc}

 1. TOC